-What Can a Handyman Do in Jackson, Georgia?
+What Can a Handyman Do Without a License in Jackson, Georgia?

 In Jackson (Butts County), most “handyman” work in Georgia can be done without a state contractor license as long as you stay under Georgia’s contractor licensing threshold (generally $2,500 per job, including labor + materials) and you do not perform regulated trades (electrical, plumbing, HVAC, low-voltage alarm, etc.).
 Even when exempt from a state contractor license, you typically still must obtain a City of Jackson business license (occupational tax certificate) and pull permits for work that triggers building/plumbing/electrical/mechanical permitting.